Touch of the Angel

 He shook his head.
 “I don’t understand.”

 “I know.”
-A hint of a tremor racked her body.
+A hint of a tremor racked her body, and she screwed her eyes shut.
 “Trust me, it’s not worth figuring out.
 Just leave.”

 Her harsh words, so at odds with the way she leaned into him, confused the hell out of him.
 “Let me escort you home, at least.
 This is no place for someone like you.”

-She let out a low laugh, a harsh, broken sound.
+She let out a low laugh, a harsh, broken sound, and shook her head again.
 “I have to warn you, you’re really hard to resist.”

 So why was she?
 If she would at least tell him that much, he wouldn’t be stuck wondering for the rest of his life.
 “Maybe we can go—”